nexendrie/nexendrie/INSTALL.md

 Requirements
 ------------

 Obviously, you need PHP.
 Version 7.4 or later is required.
-Then you need web server (Apache is a safe bet) and sql server (MySql/MariaDb).
+Then you need web server (Apache is a safe bet but nginx or even PHP built-in server should be fine) and sql server (MySql/MariaDb).
-The game uses Composer to manage its dependencies so you have to have it installed.
+The game uses Composer to manage its dependencies, so you have to have it installed.
 You also need Git if you want to contribute.

 Downloading
 -----------